sunjianyu1103/ASUS-FX504GE-Hackintosh/README.md

 1. Enabled by `device-properties` injection (have Clover's Inject Intel **unchecked**, go with `0x3E9B0000`)
 2. WhateverGreen kext (with CFL backlight fix) installed to `/Library/Extensions`
 ### Backlight Control
-Use WEG from [here](https://www.tonymacx86.com/threads/bug-black-screen-3-minutes-after-booting-coffeelake-uhd-630.261131/page-35#post-1872686).
+Install WhateverGreen 1.2.7 or higher.
 If you use AppleBacklightFixup, remove it first.
 1. Latest `SSDT-PNLF.aml` installed to `/EFI/Clover/ACPI/patched`
 2. Clover flag added for WhateverGreen: `igfxcflbklt=1`
 3. `enable-cfl-backlight-fix` key with number value of 1 in `device-properties` of UHD 630 (`PciRoot(0)/Pci(0x02,0)`)